nerettilab/SIMBA3D/README.md

 Warmstarts is a technique where the final result from the previous setting is used to initialized the next run with different settings.
 This is useful for parameter tuning because it can lower the total computation time.
+It can also limit space of curves you can converge to, which may not always be ideal since the previous setting may trap the curve in a local solution.

-The usewarmstarts key must be set to true within a sequentially ordered task.
+In any case, the usewarmstarts key must be set to true within a sequentially ordered task.
 To create a sequence of task which are to be done in a specific order, simply nest them inside an array.
 In each task inside the array, set the usewarmstarts to true so that simba3d will know that it should initialize